Quantum Knots and Riemann Hypothesis: Dirac-Wilson loop

 where $z$ and $z'$ are independent variables and $\omega^{\prime}(z')=\omega(z)$ when $z'=z$.
-In (\ref{k1}) the variation is with respect to the $z$ variable while in (\ref{k2}) the variation is with respect to the $z'$ variable.
+In (\ref{k2a}) the variation $\delta_{\omega}$ is with respect to the $z$ variable while the variation $\delta_{\omega^{\prime}}$ is with respect to the $z'$ variable.
 This two-side-variations when $z\neq z'$ can be derived as follows.
-For the left variation we may let $\omega$ be analytic in a neighborhood of $z$ and continuously differentiably extended to a neighborhood of $z'$ such that $\omega(z')=0$ in this neighborhood of $z'$.
-Then from (\ref{n5}) we have that (\ref{k1}) holds.
-Similarly we may let $\omega^{\prime}$ be analytic in a neighborhood of $z'$ and continuously differentiably extended to a neighborhood of $z$ such that $\omega^{\prime}(z)=0$ in this neighborhood of $z$.
-Then we have that (\ref{k2}) holds.
+For the left variation we may let $\omega$ be analytic in a neighborhood of $z$ and extended as a continuously differentiable function to a neighborhood of $z'$ such that $\omega(z')=0$ in this neighborhood of $z'$.
+Then from (\ref{n5}) we have that the first formula of (\ref{k2a}) holds.
+Similarly we may let $\omega^{\prime}$ be analytic in a neighborhood of $z'$ and extended as a continuously differentiable function to a neighborhood of $z$ such that $\omega^{\prime}(z)=0$ in this neighborhood of $z$.
+Then we have that the second formula of (\ref{k2a}) holds.